IBM/aiops-ui-extension-template/doc/minio-upload.md

 # Uploading to Minio
-For larger bundles composed of multiple files, you can directly upload to Minio.
-The following involves creating an  route to expose Minio
+For larger bundles composed of multiple files, you can directly upload the files to Minio.
+The following involves generating a route in Openshift to expose Minio.

 ## Step-by-step
 #### 1. Generate a route that exposes minio so you can directly upload to it